cocos/cocos-docs/en/concepts/scene/fog.md

 | **FogTop**   | The position of the model vertices in the vertical direction of the world coordinate system, below which all vertices will be affected by the fog effect. |
 | **FogRange** | The range of the fog effect from the set **FogTop** downwards. |

-The fog calculation of Layered Fog is a bit more complicated than the previous three fog types, as it introduces the concept of `FogTop` and also requires distance calculation in the **X-Z** plane.
+The fog calculation of Layered Fog is a bit more complicated than the other three fog types, as it introduces the concept of `FogTop` and also requires distance calculation in the **X-Z** plane.

 Layered Fog is more common in reality, with towering mountains and buildings.
 If it is used wisely, it is believed to have a good effect on scene presentation, but at the same time, the computation will be increased, developers can decide according to their needs.